Azerbaijani language: Etymology and background

+Historically, the language was referred to by its native speakers as türk dili or türkcə, meaning either "Turkish" or "Turkic".
+In the early years following the establishment of the Azerbaijan Soviet Socialist Republic, the language was still referred to as "Turkic" in official documents.
+However, in the 1930s, its name was officially changed to "Azerbaijani".
+The language is often still referred to as Turki or Torki (Turkish or Turkic) in Iranian Azerbaijan.
+The term "Azeri", generally interchangeable with "Azerbaijani", is from Turkish Azeri.
+The 17th century Capuchin missionary Raphael du Mans used the expression "Turk Ajami" in relation to the Azerbaijani language.
+This term is used by many modern authors to designate the direct historical predecessor of the modern Azerbaijani language (see Middle Azerbaijani language).
+The term is derived from earlier designations, such as lingua turcica agemica, or Turc Agemi, which was used in a grammar book composed by the French writer Capuchin Raphaël du Mans (died 1696) in 1684.
+Local texts simply called the language türkī.
+During "the Isfahan phase of the Safavids", it was called ḳızılbaşī in contrast to rūmī (Ottoman) and çaġatā’ī (Chagatai), due to its close relation to dialects spoken by the Qizilbash.
+Azerbaijani or Azeri is the term that is used interchangeably for the language throughout the 19th and 20th centuries.

 History and evolution

-Azerbaijani evolved from the Eastern branch of Oghuz Turkic ("Western Turkic") which spread to the Caucasus, in Eastern Europe, and northern Iran, in Western Asia, during the medieval Turkic migrations.
+Azerbaijani evolved from the Eastern branch of Oghuz Turkic ("Western Turkic") which spread to the Caucasus in Eastern Europe and northern Iran in West Asia during the medieval Turkic migrations.
 Persian and Arabic influenced the language, but Arabic words were mainly transmitted through the intermediary of literary Persian.
 Azerbaijani is, perhaps after Uzbek, the Turkic language upon which Persian and other Iranian languages have exerted the strongest impact—mainly in phonology, syntax, and vocabulary, less in morphology.

+During the period of the Qara Qoyunlu and Aq Qoyunlu states, Azerbaijani Turkic (in the sources of that period, "Turki") gradually began to emerge as a means of literary and poetic expression.

+During this period, writing in Turkic became fashionable in the court and among poets.
+The ruler of the Qara Qoyunlu, Jahanshah, was known by his pen name "Haqiqi", and the ruler of the Aq Qoyunlu, Sultan Yaqub, was known for writing poems in Turkic.

+The great Sufi poet Qasim-i Anvar also accepted Turkic as a literary language and presented highly poetic examples in this language.

 The Turkic language of Azerbaijan gradually supplanted the Iranian languages in what is now northwestern Iran, and a variety of languages of the Caucasus and Iranian languages spoken in the Caucasus, particularly Udi and Old Azeri.
 By the beginning of the 16th century, it had become the dominant language of the region.
-It was a spoken language in the court of the Safavids, Afsharids and Qajars.
+It was one of the spoken languages in the court of the Safavids and Qajars.